 Organizations must consciously put practices in place to build a culture where creativity can survive and thrive.
-It won’t happen by itself or by simply telling employees to be more creative.
+It won’t happen by itself or by simply telling employees to “be more creative”.

 Creativity is Good for Business

-Let me give you an example of what building a culture of creativity can do.
+Let’s look at an example of what building a culture of creativity can do.